 George F. Koob, Ph.D.
 Director, National Institute on Alcohol Abuse and Alcoholism (NIAAA)

 Dr. George Koob, is an internationally-recognized expert on alcohol and stress, and the neurobiology of alcohol and drug addiction.
 He is the Director of the National Institute on Alcohol Abuse and Alcoholism (NIAAA), where he provides leadership in the national effort to reduce the public health burden associated with alcohol misuse.
 As NIAAA Director, Dr. Koob oversees a broad portfolio of alcohol research ranging from basic science to epidemiology, diagnostics, prevention, and treatment.
 Dr. Koob will present a Special Lecture on NIAAA's priorities related to research on addictive disorders across the lifespan and he will participate in a moderated Q&A session after his address.

 THE REGISTRATION PORTAL FOR CPA2021 WILL CLOSE ON TUESDAY MARCH 16.

 Please note, all presenters MUST register for CPA2021.
 This includes presenters who are presenting a poster as part of our virtual poster sessions.
 We will be offering a reduced Poster-Only registration rate for those presenters who are only presenting a poster.
 This poster-only rate does not provide access to other conference activities (symposia, keynotes, mentoring activities, social events).

 Please support CPA2021 by becoming a sponsor, donating as a "Friend of CPA", or purchasing advertising for your organization in the conference program book and during conference events.
 Sponsorships can be paid via check, credit card, or paypal.
-Additional details can be found in our Sponsorship Prospectus (coming soon)
+Additional details can be found in our Sponsorship Prospectus (PDF)